classroomtechtools/virtualgs/README.md

 `npm install @classroomtechtools/virtualgs`

 There are no dependencies.
 It uses simple caching and compiles code only once per run.
-Under the hood it uses the built-in `vm` package.
+Under the hood it uses the [vm2 package](https://github.com/patriksimek/vm2).
+This is better than the built-in vm package, as it supports `console.log` out-of-the-box.

 ## Usage

-A directory full of scripts can be run like a project.
-This this not run one script file:
+A directory full of scripts (with js extension) can be run like an AppsScripts project.

 1. Provide a directory where the scripts are, same as a project in AppsScript online
 2. It executes the global scope of the files in alphabetical order, just like the platform